vinceimbat/vinceimbat/content/My writing life inventory.md

 **How much do you write each week?**

 Now, I write at least two page on my journal daily.
 I take notes while outdoors.
-I also write notes on my [[thoughts/talahardin]].
+I also write notes on my [[talahardin]].
 I published a 500–1,000-word essay every two weeks and another 1,000-word essay every month.
 I write probably 7,000–10,000 words per week.

 **Is your schedule structured or sporadic?**